ttcremers/ttcremers.github.io/content/fine-art-photography.md

 4. **Emotional impact:** A fine art photograph often evokes an emotional response in the viewer, whether it is a sense of beauty, wonder, contemplation, or some other feeling.
 5. **Context:** A fine art photograph is often presented in the context of an exhibition, gallery, or other artistic setting, rather than simply being used for commercial or journalistic purposes.

-What makes a photograph a fine art photograph seems to be a combination of these factors, plus the subjective response of the viewer.
+What makes a fine art photograph seems to be a combination of these factors, plus the opinion of the viewer.
 So again, subjectivity.

 Personally I find intention (1) and emotional impact (4) the most convincing of this list.
 They are held up by creativity (2) and technical skill(3); you need vision and the ability to translate that vision into, in this case, a photograph.